GETTING IN TOUCH WITH NATURE -- Those who contemplate the beauty of the earth find reserves

 of strength that will endure as long as life lasts." ~ Rachel Carson

-When my bees were bearding in a large mass, (it's hot and they cool off outside in what is similar to how a swarm looks and they cover the outside of the hive), I often sat down to play with them.
-The day I photographed these, my bees were unusually cozy stayed on me after I "scooped" them.
-Typically, when I scooped them, they buzzed around on my hand and would soon, one-by-one, fly off.
+When my bees were bearding in a large mass, I often sat down to interact with them.
+Bearding resembles swarming, but the bees are only cooling off outside the hive and not planning on leaving.
+The day I photographed these, my bees were unusually cozy and stayed on me after I "scooped" them.
+Typically, when I scooped them, they buzzed around on my hands and would soon, one-by-one, fly off.
 That day, they just wanted to stay on me.
-I spent an hour or so with them.or so with them.
+I spent an hour or so with them.

 This bull elk was mostly around deer today.
 There were two other elk scattered on the hillside, but mostly deer.